 7. Martha Raye

 Nicknamed the Big Mouth, Martha Raye was a singer and actress from Butte, Montana.
-She started performing at the age of three alongside her parents.
+She started performing at the age of three alongside her parents, who were vaudeville performers.

-Raye was also featured in plays such as Annie and Hello Dolly.
-In 1968 she was awarded an Oscar for her humanitarian work as well as also receiving the Presidential Medal of Freedom in 1993 for her service as a performer.
+Raye was also featured in plays such as Annie and Hello Dolly!
+In 1968, she was awarded an Oscar for her humanitarian work.
+She also received the Presidential Medal of Freedom in 1993 for her service as a performer.

 8. Stephanie Quayle